Some things get better with age. That’s the old adage anyway.

 HostMonster’s performance is pretty average across the board, to be honest.

-But HostMonster failed in our speed tests and that’s a huge concern, seeing as a ‘working’ website is kinda a necessity here.
+HostMonster failed in our speed tests and that’s a huge concern, seeing as a ‘working’ website is kinda a prerequisite here.

-Then you have the issue of all-too-common pricing tricks, which aren’t quite as good as advertised when you start adding up all the extra fees and charges over time.
+Then you have the issue of all-too-common pricing tricks, which isn’t quite as good as advertised when you start adding up all the extra fees and charges over time.

 Simply put – there are better hosts out there for your money.

 Do you have any experience with HostMonster?
+We’d love to see a review below!
 We welcome all reviews – positive or negative – as long as it’s honest and transparent.